esh6597/tristanc-portfolio/README.md

 - Email limits to conform to API service standards via LowDB (minor database for cross-user tracking)
 - HTML email formatting to look a bit better
 - Custom form validation for code protection via JS
-- Broke all pictures working on responsive images
+- Add responsive images
+- Test deployment via Heroku and IONOS

 #### Features Under Development
 Expect these features to be pushed within the next week:

-- Official deployment
 - Responsive images for mobile and tablet

 # Licenses and Copyright